tmarktaylor/phmutest/docs/setup/across1.md

 This example shows the use of the `<!--phmutest-setup-->` and `<!--phmutest-teardown-->` directives.

 **All** the names assigned in the setup blocks are made visible to the examples in all files.

 - [docs/setup/across1.md](across1.md) (This file)
 - [docs/setup/across2.md](across2.md)

-## The next 2 blocks are marked as the setup blocks.
+## The next 2 blocks are marked as the setup blocks

 The main reason to use setup blocks is so that the teardown blocks will run in the event a post setup block fails.
 Note that teardown will only run if all the setup blocks succeed.